 Scoville Heat Units: 200,000 - 580,000 SHU

-This pepper is a cultivar of the habanero.
-It once held the Guinness Record for the hottest chili pepper, but was beaten by the Bhut Jolokia, which was also later trounced in heat.
-The red savina is a bright red and robust fruit, with up to 50 fruits appearing per pepper plant.
+The red savina pepper is a cultivar of the habanero.
+It once held the Guinness Record for the hottest chili pepper in the world, but was beaten by the Bhut Jolokia (Ghost Pepper), which trounced in heat.

 It was the first habanero pepper to receive USDA plant-protection certification, and it has even been one of the major ingredients involved in creating police-grade pepper sprays - though for culinary use it often turns up in somewhat-safer chili powder and hot sauces.